 JC Who do you enjoy working with the most?

 RRH I enjoy working with people who are truly thankful for their health and realize what a gift it is.
 I find it rewarding when clients understand their responsibility in taking charge of their own health and utilize my expertise to guide their process.

 JC Do you remember your first client?
 Is there anything you wish you would have done differently during your first session?

-RRH My first client was a friend of my husbands.
-He was used to lifting heavy weights, but didn't have the best form.
+RRH My first client was a friend of my husband.
+He was used to lifting heavy weights but didn't have the best form.
 While it was good for him to learn proper technique, he had to lower the weights quite a lot to maintain good form and his ego had a hard time making the adjustment.
 Not sure what I would have done differently…maybe trained him outside of the stereotypical meat-head gym so that he didn't have the outside pressure.

 JC How do you advertise your services outside of the gym?

 RRH Facebook, Twitter, my website, health lectures, and mostly referrals.